1955 A CHRISTMAS SING WITH BING (CBS)

 1960 A CHRISTMAS SING WITH BING (CBS)

-Bing and his wife, Kathryn, Ken Carpenter, Rosemary Clooney and her husband, Jose Ferrer, and the Paul Weston Orchestra
+Bing and his wife, Kathryn, Ken Carpenter, Rosemary Clooney and her husband, Jose Ferrer, the Paul Weston Orchestra and Norman Luboff Choir.

 1961 A CHRISTMAS SING WITH BING (CBS)

-Broadcast December 24, 1961. and sponsored by the Insurance Company Of North America (INA).
-The first tune is, "Joy To The World."
-The program includes a Edgar Bergen-Charlie McCarthy excerpt from December 24, 1955.
+This annual Christmas eve broadcast was again sponsored by the Insurance Company Of North America (INA).
+Rosemary Clooney was ill with the flu, so Mrs. Paul Weston (Jo Stafford) filled in.
+The program included an Edgar Bergen-Charlie McCarthy excerpt from December 24, 1955.
 Charlie "recites" "The Night Before Christmas."
-Bing Crosby, Ken Carpenter, Paul Weston and His Orchestra, The Norman Luboff Choir, Sam Pierce (writer, producer), Bill Morrow (writer, producer), Jo Stafford, Edgar Bergen, The St. Michael's Choir, Murdo McKenzie (director), Kathryn Crosby.
+Bing Crosby, Ken Carpenter, Paul Weston and His Orchestra, The Norman Luboff Choir, Sam Pierce (writer, producer), Bill Morrow (writer, producer), Edgar Bergen, The St. Michael's Choir, Murdo McKenzie (director), Kathryn Crosby.
 49:30.

 1962 A CHRISTMAS SING WITH BING (CBS)